Biomass 101 – What You Need To Know

 3 Examples of Biomass

-Biomass feedstocks include dedicated crops, the harvested material from agricultural or woody waste, and other waste material.
-Many examples of biomass used by industry in the modern world come from waste or renewable resources which also provides a sustainable option for energy production.
+Biomass feedstocks include dedicated crops, the harvested material from agricultural or woody waste, and other waste materials.
+Many examples of biomass used by industries in the modern world come from waste or renewable resources, which also provide a sustainable option for energy production.

 Herbaceous plants used for biomass include: